JonahPlusPlus/bevy_atmosphere/examples/README.md

 ![settings example image](images/settings-example.png)

 Demonstrates using `AtmosphereSettings` to update the resolution on the fly, similar to how an in-game quality settings menu could operate.
+Use the number keys to switch presets.